 E.g. the higher layer protocol such HTTP informed the Transport layer that it needs an error recovery since some web data got corrupted.
 Transport Layer with TCP providing Error Recovery service, informed the Remote Host and requested the lost data again based on sequence number, once the data retransmitted again from the remote host and received by the Transport Layer, it handles the data again to the Application Layer HTTP.
 This communication between the Application Layer straight down asking the Transport layer for TCP Error Recover Feature and waiting for respond is: called Same Machine Vertical Communication.

 Finally, Prepare for Certification and for the Real World

 Certainly, any entry-level certification will require you to learn about TCP/IP and OSI models and answer some questions about it.
 For example, ICND1 certification requires that you understand the TCP/IP and OSI models.
 I believe this all comes back again to knowing How Important to understand TCP/IP and OSI Models.

 Once you Understand and become familiar with TCP/IP and OSI models Concept, you will be Professional in IP Network Troubleshooting.

-He is the founder of CCNA HUB, a CCNA Training HUB to help CCNA students get certified.
-Imad has more than 10 years of IT experience as Field Service and Consulting Engineer.
+Founder of CCNA HUB.
+Imad has more than 10 years of experience as Field Service and Consulting IT Engineer.
 A+, Network+, Server+, Security+, Storage+, HP, Dell, and IBM Hardware Certified.
-He's a Professional SMB IT Consultant.
+Follow Imad by one of your favorite social Networks below.